TimelineConsortium/Timeline-Standard/README.md

 The Timeline Consortium was founded in 2016 by a group of researchers and technologists from academia and industry, working together.

 We are open to new contributors and members.
 Please contact us through timelineconsortium@gmail.com.
+We also have a Basecamp channel where we discuss these topics, please contact us if you want to join.

 Read more here: Proposal to the Sloan Foundation that started this project.
 List of active consortium members.